Foothill Feature: Ishion Hutchinson

 It recalls Ezra Pound’s “In the Station of the Metro,” and does it well.
 But the crowds in Hutchinson’s poem are inflicted with industry, faces are obscured by pestilences and masks, even as they are stark and clear in the hard and stupid light.
 It paints a much bleaker portrait than Pound’s poem (which admittedly, is difficult to do).
 The poem doubles the number of lines (28) to Pound’s number of words (14), as if insisting that he has grossly underrepresented modernity with Anglocentricism (which, of course, in many ways he has).
 The stations—Pound’s “In the Station,” Hutchinson’s “The Station,” and the train stations that represent western progress and ideology—alienate the speaker, who says “I see nothing like me” and “who am I transfixed at the bottom / of the station?”
 Yet, the poem overwrites “In the Station of the Metro,” a sort of double sonnet to Pound’s word sonnet, by occupying more space on the page and thereby subverting both Pound’s, and modernism’s, poetics with its own aesthetic sense of both.

 Equally innovative, but via a very different method, “The Garden” is an interactive, digital, illustrated version of the poem, designed by Rocket Chair Media and illustrated by Joel Golombeck, and is available in the app store in addition to its more luddite-friendly place on page 18 of House of Lords and Commons.
 The app beckons the reader begin by using two fingers to rotate a white-outlined black circle on the screen.
 Upon entering, a watercolor map backdrops the poem.
 Working through it requires physical motion and creativity—the words of the poem are not always linear, and to continue reading, there’s a game-like quality and impetus to “level up” to each subsequent line, zooming, swiping, and rotating to get there.
 Striking illustrations—a streetlamp, trees, an obscure-faced man in bed—complement the poem with each movement.
-Somewhat frustratingly, there is no way to zoom out and see the entire poem in its entirety.
-You’re forced to take it in bit by bit, and work for every line, which, if mildly vexing, creates a closeness with the poem that is impossible on the page.
+Somewhat frustratingly, there is no way to zoom out and see the poem in its entirety.
+You’re forced to take it in bit by bit, and work for every line, which, if mildly vexing, creates a closeness with the poem.
 In many ways, it also exposes the fallacy of maps—it is, in truth (and if we can’t find truth in poetry, where can we find it?) impossible to see the bird’s eye view with your feet on the ground.
 If there’s ever been a poem-reading experience like this, I am not aware of it.
 It is anything but Miltonic graffiti.